← Reference Deep-Dives Reference Deep-Dive · 12 min read

 “Run a preference check with 15 B2B SaaS product managers.
 Compare these two homepage headlines: ‘Ship faster with AI’ vs. ‘Build products people actually want.’
 Context: these are for a developer tools company homepage.
 I need to know which one resonates more and why.”

-Use when: You need to know whether people believe a specific statement and what objections they have.
+Use Claim Reaction when you need to know whether people believe a specific statement and what objections they have.
+Common applications include pricing-page claim tests, product-page hero-statement validation, advertising claim audits, and any context where credibility matters more than preference.

 Required Inputs